dinau/ruby-imgui-dev/README.md

 ---

-This project is based on and forked awsome work
+This project is based on and forked awesome work
 [Yet another ImGui wrapper for Ruby: vaiorabbit's ruby-imgui: imgui-bindings ](https://github.com/vaiorabbit/ruby-imgui).

 The purpouses are